 Please remember to obey the Highway Code, don't cycle on footways or where there are "No Cycling" signs and have respect for other road-users or path-users.
 Gates and steps are mentioned where present, except gates on canal towpaths which are assumed, but no mention is given to stopped up roads with no exception for cyclists, or missing dropped kerbs where paths intersect roads.
 Also, please ensure your bike is in good working order.
 Take lights if you may be out during the hours of darkness, and dress in an appropriate manner for the likely conditions.

-Several of these routes are shown in the Glasgow Cycle Map, along with many more sections of useful routes (and it's also more convenient to use out on the road than a computer).
-You could also draw these routes onto an old map.
 Some parts of these routes are featured in rides organised by Go Bike (visitors welcome).
 Numerous links are provided throughout these descriptions to local maps and other relevant webpages.

 |North East||NORTH EAST MAP|